top of page

 In the will of 1828, Effingham's children are listed in the following order: Richard, Abby, John, Jane, and Caleb.
 Effingham's will also identify a son named William, who is deceased.

 Many wills record the names of heirs in birth order.
-Thus, Richard's birth should likely happen before John's birth, while Caleb's birth occurred after.
+Thus, Richard's birth should likely have occurred before John's, while Caleb's birth occurred after.

-Richard's birth likely occurred in 1794, based on information in his death register entry.
+Based on information in his death register entry, Richard's birth likely occurred in 1794.
 Caleb was born in 1805 and 1806, according to documents I've saved to the FamilySearch family tree.

 According to William's gravestone, he died in 1827, a year before Effingham.
 The stone also indicated that his birth year was about 1796